Primetalk/SynapseGrid/docs/README.EN.md

 	val system = new MySystemBuilder.toStaticSystem
 </pre>

-After receiving a <code>StaticSystem</code>, it can be directly used for signal processing via SignalProcessor.
+After receiving the <code>StaticSystem</code>, it can be directly used for signal processing with a SignalProcessor.
-By this the system state will transmit the input SignalProcessor and remember on return all the time.
+However one has to do the housekeeping — store the state of the system somewhere.
+To simplify it there is a
-There is DynamicSystem ( DynamicSystem == StaticSystem + State) class, can be used to ease state manage,
+<code>DynamicSystem</code> ( DynamicSystem == StaticSystem + State) class, that can be used to manage the state.

-You can use this class as an ordinary function (but bear in mind that it has a state hidden inside) Function will have a side effect.
+You can use this class as an ordinary function (but bear in mind that it has a hidden state inside).
+The function has the side effect.

 Subsystems
 ----------
-As the program size increases, there is a need to allocate some subsystem blocks in reuse purposes.
+As the program evolve the need arises to split the system into subsystem blocks (for reuse, for encapsulation, or for modularization).
 Use the <code>addSubsystem</code> method to add subsystem.
-Since the subsystem has a state, stateHandle is also indicated.
+Since the subsystem has a state, stateHandle should also be indicated.

 >!
 TODO:Add stateHandle description